hillchoon/netauto/README.md

                         "intdesc" for "update interface description" with specific input VLAN names -p {bby,sry,van}, --campus {bby,sry,van}
                         Campus: self-explanatory.
 All campuses are covered if no option of campus is provided.
-  -r {all,core,edge,dc,ext,mgmt}, --role {all,core,edge,dc,ext,mgmt}
+  -r {all,core,edge,ext,mgmt}, --role {all,core,edge,ext,mgmt}
                         Chassis role: Default to "all" for all chassis.
 Other choices are:
                         "core" for CORE switches;
                         "edge" for EDGE switches;
-                        "ext" for EXTENSION switches; "dc" for DATACENTRE switches, and "mgmt" for MANAGEMENT network.
+                        "ext" for EXTENSION switches; and "mgmt" for MANAGEMENT network.
   -d {all,c,p,mp,m}, --model {all,c,p,mp,m}
                         Chassis model: Default to "all" for all models,other choices are:
                         "c" for "EX2300-C-12P",